rkavi001/SplitWise_Application/README.md

 4.Interactive User Interface: Users can generate new problems or solve existing ones with the click of a button.

 Technology Stack
-Frontend: HTML, CSS, JavaScript
+1.Frontend: HTML, CSS, JavaScript
-Data Structure: Binary Heap for efficient settlement calculations
+2.Data Structure: Binary Heap for efficient settlement calculations